A Night in Sickbay: Reception

 WhatCulture ranked this episode the 17th worst episode of Star Trek.

-The Digital Fix felt this was a "bad episode" but noted it for experimenting with format.
-Den of Geek defended the episode, saying it was flawed but nowhere near as bad as "Spock's Brain" or "Threshold".
+The Digital Fix felt this was a "bad episode", but noted it for experimenting with format.
+Den of Geek defended the episode, saying it was flawed, but nowhere near as bad as "Spock's Brain" or "Threshold".

-In 2016, SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".
+In 2016, SyFy included this episode in a group of Star Trek episodes they felt were commonly disliked, but "deserved a second chance".

 Awards

 The episode was nominated for the Hugo Award for Best Dramatic Presentation (short form) at the 2003 awards alongside "Carbon Creek" and episodes of Buffy the Vampire Slayer, Angel, and Firefly.
 The award went to the Buffy episode "Conversations with Dead People".

 Home media

 The first home media release of "A Night in Sickbay" was part of the season two DVD box set, released in the United States on August 7, 2005.
 The release featured deleted scenes from the episode as well as a special feature on the episode entitled "Inside A Night in Sickbay".
 A release on Blu-ray Disc for season two occurred on August 20, 2013.